cheljoh/enums_challenge/README.md

     => true

-The proc returned by p_any? is activated with the '.call' method.
-It will check every element of an array against the set value and return true if one, some or all of the elements in the array match the set conditions (greater than, less than or equal to the set value X).
+The proc returned by `p_any?` is activated with the `.call` method.
+It will check every element of an array against the pre-set value and return true if one, some or all of the elements in the array match the set conditions (greater than, less than or equal to the value X).

 Remember that the conditions for comparison are set at the time the proc is